joomla/accessibility/docs/glossary/glossary-accessibility.md

 ### Captions
  Synchronized transcription or translation of the dialogue, sound effects, relevant musical cues, and other relevant audio information needed to understand the media content.
 Captions can be either closed or open. _Closed captions_ can be turned on or off, whereas _open captions_ are always visible.

+### Changes of context
+Major changes in the content of the Web page that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
+Changes in context include changes of:
+* user agent;
+* viewport;
+* focus;
+* content that changes the meaning of the Web page.

+**Note**: A change of content is not always a change of context.
+Changes in content, such as an expanding outline, dynamic menu, or a tab control do not necessarily change the context, unless they also change one of the above (e.g., focus).

+**Example**: Opening a new window, moving focus to a different component, going to a new page (including anything that would look to a user as if they had moved to a new page) or significantly re-arranging the content of a page are examples of changes of context.
+(Athena ICT)

 ### Clickability cues
  A visual indication that a given word or item on a Web page is clickable.
 Cues that can be used to indicate the clickability of an item include color, underlining, bullets, and arrows.

 ### Conformance
  Satisfying all the requirements of a given standard, guideline or specification.

+### Container element
+ A container element is an HTML element that contains a section of content including other HTML elements.
+For example, a `<fieldset>` groups related elements in a form. `<div>` is a block level generic container that you can use to group sections of block level content together.
+(Athena ICT)

 ### Content (Web content)
  Information and sensory experience to be communicated to the user by means of a user agent, including code or markup that defines the content's structure, presentation, and interactions.